espocrm/documentation/docs/administration/phone-numbers.md

 # Phone Numbers

-## Internaltional phone numbers
+## International phone numbers

-The internaltional phone numbers functionality can be enabled or disabled at Administration > Settings.
+The international phone numbers functionality can be enabled or disabled at Administration > Settings.
 When enabled, all phone number values are stored in the international format, e.g. *+111111111111*.

 Features: